Welcome to today's edition of the Rush 24-7 podcast.

 This is what government does.

-On 9-11, in the system, in the computer system prevailing in the superpower at that time, if a terrorist tried to enter the United States at Derby Line, Vermont, just to take one near me, up on the Vermont-Quebec border, and he was turned away.
+On 9-11, on 9-11, in the system, in the computer system prevailing in the superpower at that time, if a terrorist tried to enter the United States at Derby Line, Vermont, just to take one near me, up on the Vermont-Quebec border, and he was turned away, he could drive 20 minutes down the road to Beecher Falls, Vermont, and attempt to enter there,

-Meanwhile Amazon, Amazon, all over the world if you if you're like a guy in a cave in a was in Waziristan and you go on Amazon's French website and you buy terrorism for dummies and Amazon France mails it to you and then twelve years later you you uh then try to uh to to to to buy uh the jihadist guide uh to self-detonation off the Amazon US website they will
+Meanwhile, Amazon, Amazon, all over the world, if you're like a guy in a cave in Waziristan and you go on Amazon's French website and you buy terrorism for dummies and Amazon France mails it to you,

-already know that they will already know they'll say you may also you may also like uh flying Planes into skyscrapers for beginners.
+They'll say, you may also like flying planes into skyscrapers for beginners.

 That's Amazon.